 Alterra Power Corp

-Alterra Power Corp is a Canadian company founded in 2011 that specializes in the generation of renewable energy, where it stands out its hydroelectric, wind, solar, and geothermal power plants.
+Alterra Power Corp is a Canadian company founded in 2011 that specializes in the generation of renewable energy, where it stands out for its hydroelectric, wind, solar, and geothermal power plants.
 It is worth noting that Alterra Power Corp’s geothermal operations are primarily carried out in the United States and Iceland, such as the Reykjanes geothermal power plant in Iceland, which has an installed generating capacity of approximately 100 MW.

 What do you think about this topic?
 Do you want to know more about Pilsenga’s financial services for energy companies?